BrownAppliedCryptography/brownappliedcryptography.github.io/src/docs/projects/auth.md

 - You don't need to replicate our CLI functionality; however, using it as a debugging tool is helpful.
 - Use our function `crypto_driver->nowish()` to get the time rounded down to the nearest minute.
 - Use our function `crypto_driver->hash()` to hash values.
 - Use our constants from `include-shared/constants.hpp` where applicable.
+In particular from now on, Diffie-Hellman parameters are now hard-coded here instead of exchanged.

 ## Support Code